What is an integrated solar panel?

 Reduced energy costs and additional savings

-The installation costs might be more than the regular solar panels, however, with in-roof solar panels you can save a good amount of money on monthly basis in many ways.
+The installation costs might be more than the regular solar panels, however, with in-roof solar panels you can save a good amount of money on a monthly basis in many ways.

 Apart from the regular practice of consuming little to no electricity from the grid and saving up on bills, which of course is the basic role of a solar panel, you can actually use your extra generated electricity to earn money by selling the extra energy back to the grid.